idiosync/AutoTrimps/README.md

 - Also above MaxMapBonusAfterZone the armor equip is leveled to full cap as well, as an attempt to get more Armor (working on it).
 - Sorry for any bugs or undocumenteds in the meantime.
 - Old Original Zeker450 AutoPerk Preset was changed 2 days ago without notice also.
 This is your notice That is now called #2, And there is a new one called #3 That it his latest change.
-- v2.1.6.5-stable - Mar 24, Set up <a href='https://genbtc.github.io/AutoTrimps-stable'>Stable Repository</a> for the faint of heart.
-Equipment changes, see README at <a href='https://github.com/genbtc/AutoTrimps/blob/gh-pages/README.md'>GitHub</a> and check commit history; Sorry for any breakages.
-- v2.1.6.9 - March 23, New: AutoMaps setting combined with RunUniqueMaps.
-Be advised, the variable has changed from boolean false,true to a value 0,1,2.
-Settings file has been migrated as such.
-New: Map SpecialMod is extremely beta and can break your game.
-Geneticist Infinity fixed.
-New AGU Settings for 60% Void.
-Graphs fixes.
-AutoMaps changes.
-Equipment level cap improvements.
-- v2.1.6.8 - March 22, Settings GUI, make better.
-Up/Down graph buttons.
-Warning notices on import/export.
-Internal code fixes, gameplay unchanged.
 - v2.1.6.7 - March 20, Moved all the Settings around on you :) Enjoy the new layout.
 Display Tab: EnhanceGrid + Go AFK Mode.
 Pinned AT Tab menu bar to top when scrolling.
 Graph: Graph: FluffyXP .
 Continue Development on long TODO list...
 - v2.1.6.6 - March 13, Geneticist management changes.
 Equipment code improvements. scriptLoad improvements. attempt to track errors.
 - v2.1.6.5 - March 7, Save/Reload Profiles in Import/Export.
 Magmamancer graph.
 Magmite/Magma Spam disableable.